camme/optimicss/README.md

 let opmizedCss = await optimicss({
     html: 'YOUR HTML STRING',   // Your pages HTML
     css: 'YOUR COMPLETE CSS',   // Your complete CSS including everything
-    whitelist: ['.foo*'].       // An array of strings with optional wildcards to include no matter what,
+    include: ['.foo*'].       // An array of strings with optional wildcards to include no matter what,
-    cache: true,                // Use your HTML and the whitelist as a key to cache the result for the next time.
+    cache: true,                // Use your HTML and the include as a key to cache the result for the next time.
                                 // Defaults to true });
 ```